James-E-A/pypqc/README.rst

 ============

 (Installation instructions TODO.
-For now, install the “build-time” dependencies and it should work.
-Package does not have run-time dependency on any 3rd-party modules.)
+For now, install the “build-time” dependencies and it should work.)

 Usage